hubartstephane/Chaos/documentation/ApplicationArguments.md

 ## Use ApplicationArguments inside your program

-you may easily work with arguments from command line with the class **ApplicationArgumentManager**
+You may easily work with arguments from command line with the class **ApplicationArgumentManager**

 In your code, you just have to declare in **global scope** any variable you want and use it inside functions.

 >	CHAOS_APPLICATION_ARG(type, name) or
 >	CHAOS_APPLICATION_ARG(type, name, default_value)

-for example,
+For example,

 >	CHAOS_APPLICATION_ARG(bool, mybool)
 >	CHAOS_APPLICATION_ARG(int,  myint)